HomeFinding Aids to the CollectionsFinding Aid to the Papers of W. Miller Goss

 Top

 Radiophysics Series: Materials from or related to Division of Radiophysics at Council of Scientific and Industrial Research (CSIR), beginning 1949 called Commonwealth Scientific and Industrial Research Organization (CSIRO).
 Much of the material in this series is copied from the National Archives of Australia.
+Significant material about the Radiophysics Division is included in the Pawsey Series above.
 Currently being processed.

 • Cooperation with Outside Bodies Unit: Materials related to CSIRO Radiophysics cooperation and collaboration with outside institutions; unit name taken from National Archives of Australia materials.
 Currently being processed.